jptacek/JPtacek.com/src/documents/2014/05/angularJS-Intro-To-Services/index.html.md

 7. [AngularJS - Introducing Routing](http://www.jptacek.com/2014/02/angularJS-IntroToRouting/)
 8. AngularJS - Introduction to Services

+>Note: AngularJS does not allow for more than one ng-app directive.
+When I have multiple angular posts on the home page of my blog, only one application will work.
+I need to refactor the entire site to account for this.
+All of that to say this, you are best clicking on a single article so you can see the pages in action.

 In AngularJS, when we want to create common code to be shared across our application, we create services.
 In the Angular world, the controller is the traffic cop, which directs data to your view for binding.
 Logic for retrieving that data falls to a service.